mrnuku/tokendiff/README.md

 # tokendiff
 git compatible external diff utility based on token level comparison for (much) shorter patch files

+*WARNING: the program treats all comments as whitespaces, but only changes them if the preceding token are changed!*

 ## usage

 First you need to install as a global node package, then you can set it as the external diff tool for git: